Kansas City Child Injury Lawyer

 Managing Attorney

 Children, especially our own, are exceptional and invaluable parts of our lives, but they don’t always know how to care for themselves and avoid dangers properly.
 Hiring a babysitter or dropping kids off at daycare is necessary for ensuring they are safe when you aren’t available to take care of them, such as when you go to work or need to head out of town.
-But when a child gets seriously hurt, and their guardians aren’t in the immediate vicinity, the people we’ve trusted with their care should be held accountable.
+But when a child’s injury occurs and their guardians aren’t in the immediate vicinity, the people we’ve trusted with their care should be held accountable.

-Proving liability can be complex, but it isn’t impossible when you have a qualified Kansas City child injury lawyer by your side.
-Working with an attorney from Hollis Law Firm can be an outstanding way to receive fair compensation for your losses, including medical bills, the time you take off work to tend to your child’s healing and well-being, and other damages.
-We encourage you to contact our team for assistance, as we can support you through this challenging time.
+Proving liability can be complex, but it isn’t impossible when you have a qualified Kansas City personal injury lawyer by your side.
+Working with an attorney from Hollis Law Firm can be an outstanding way to receive fair compensation for your losses, including medical expenses, the time you take off work to tend to your child’s healing and well-being, and other damages.
+We encourage you to contact our team for assistance, as we can support you through this challenging legal process.
 Contact us as soon as possible to schedule a free consultation with a dedicated and understanding Kansas City child injury lawyer.

 How to Prove Liability in Your Child Injury Case

-Proving liability in a child injury case can be complex, as you must fulfill four requirements while demonstrating your claims.
+Proving liability in a child’s injuries case can be complex, as you must fulfill four requirements while demonstrating your claims.
 The four elements that should be present in your case include the following:

 Duty of Care